mpineirov1/go-financial-lambda/README.md

 ## Deploy
-1.Run the ./build.sh script to execute the build process
+1. Run the ./build.sh script to execute the build process

 2. Navigate to the infrastructure folder and execute the following Terraform commands: